 Jamie does not buy clothes very often and has a tight rotation in her wardrobe.

-However it’s becoming very clear that Jamie needs a coat for winter because she literally has no other options.
+However, it’s becoming apparent that Jamie needs a coat for winter because she literally has no other options.

 She proactively looks online and offline to find her ethically made jacket.

-She feels good because she solved her wardrobe problem whilst dealing the least amount of damage to others.
+She feels good because she solved her wardrobe problem while dealing the least amount of damage to others.